-Employment Districts
+Employment Areas

-- 11-1 The City will encourage compact development and the integration of land uses within the Urban Growth Boundary to reduce trips, vehicle miles traveled, and facilitate non-automobile travel. - 11-6 Medium and high-density residential development should have good access to transit, K-12 public schools where possible, commercial services, employment and public open space to provide the maximum access to highest concentrations of population. - 11-3 The City will ensure that development of large blocks of vacant land makes efficient use of land, meets the city's housing and employment needs, and enhances the community. - 11-23 The City will encourage development and redevelopment in commercial corridors that is transit-supportive and offers safe and convenient access and connections for all modes.
+- 11-1 The City will encourage compact development and the integration of land uses within the Urban Growth Boundary to reduce trips, vehicle miles traveled, and facilitate non-automobile travel. - 11-6 Medium and high-density residential development should have good access to transit, K-12 public schools where possible, commercial services, employment and public open space to provide the maximum access to highest concentrations of population. - 11-3 The City will ensure that development of large blocks of vacant land makes efficient use of land, meets the city's housing and employment needs, and enhances the community. - 11-23 The City will encourage development and redevelopment in commercial corridors that is transit-supportive and offers safe and convenient access and connections for all modes. - 11-94 This [Southeast] area, as identified in Figure 11-7, is intended to provide for employment uses to take advantage of good transportation access on Knott Road and 27th and existing city streets (and future improved access with the Murphy Extension) with a mix of residential uses providing a compatible transition from the employment lands to existing neighborhoods to the west.
+This mix of uses is also intended to increase the completeness of the existing low density neighborhoods. - 11-99 The street, path and bikeway network shall provide connectivity throughout this [Southeast] area, connect to existing abutting local roads, and provide opportunities for connections to adjacent undeveloped land inside the UGB.
+The transportation network shall be consistent with the Bend Transportation System Plan.

-Finding: The Plan conforms to Chapter 11 Growth Management as for the Project encourages compact development and integration within the Urban Growth Boundary, makes efficient use of large blocks of vacant land that meets the City's housing needs, and supports development and redevelopment along transit-supportive corridors, and offers access and connections for all modes in the Area.
-To the extent not provided by the existing transportation improvements, the development supported by this Plan will be required to make infrastructure improvements as set out in the Bend Development Code.
+Finding: The Plan conforms to Chapter 11 Growth Management as the Project encourages compact development and integration within the Urban Growth Boundary, makes efficient use of large blocks of vacant land that meets the City's housing needs, and offers access and connections for all modes in the Area.
+The development supported by this Plan abuts a new collector road along the east property line and is bisected by Via Sandia, a local road extended east to the intersection of the new north-south collector road, and will be required to make infrastructure improvements, including frontage and road construction, as set out in the Bend Development Code and the City's development approval.